-In-Home/Community Based Training is to helps students with the generalization of skills to the home, school and community settings.
+In-Home/Community Based Training helps students with the generalization of skills to the home, school and community settings.
 The focus for In-Home Training is on the needs of the child.

 The purpose of parent support is to provide parents with the necessary skills and techniques to assist their child with ongoing development and maintenance of skills and behaviors.

-Monthly parent education and training workshops are offered to support families of all ages with special needs on a variety of topics including behavior, communication, self-helps skills, social skills and much more.
+Monthly parent education and training workshops are offered to support families of all ages with special needs on a variety of topics including behavior, communication, self-help skills, social skills and much more.

 See the parent workshop calendar for upcoming sessions.